PanoPepino/string_cosmo_communication/README.md

 ## 📚 About String Cosmology Communication

-This repository contains **String Cosmology Communication** (formerly mtheoretical), a Manim library designed for creating beautiful animations and visualizations of string theory and braneworld cosmology concepts.
+This repository contains **String Cosmology Communication** (formerly mtheoretical), a Manim library designed for creating animations and visualizations of string theory and braneworld cosmology concepts.

-The package provides scientifically accurate objects and templates to help researchers, educators, and enthusiasts communicate complex theoretical physics ideas through engaging animations.
+The package provides scientifically accurate objects and templates to help researchers communicate theoretical physics ideas through engaging animations.

+The main idea is to use this package together with [Beanim](https://panopepino.github.io/beanim/index.html) to create presentation slides for string cosmology research communication.

 > **📦 Package Name**
 > The package is imported as **manim_string_cosmo** in your Python files.